 Course Information & Requirements

-The following courses are useful but not required: Evidence, Criminal Procedure (I or II), and/or Capital Punishment.
+Successful completion of Criminal Law is required to participate in the Project.
+Completion or concurrent registration in the following courses are useful but not required to participate: Evidence, Criminal Procedure (I or II), Capital Punishment.

 How to Apply

 This course is not subject to the point allocation system.
-Also, the course does not count against the law school’s limit on clinical credits.
-Registration requires permission of the Director.
-Interested students must complete an application and submit it with a current copy of their resume to the Director.
-The student must meet with the Director.
-Some of the agencies may also interview the student.
+The course does not count against the law school’s limit on clinical credits.
+Registration requires permission of the Project Director.
+Interested students must complete an application and submit it with a current copy of their resume to the Director by the deadline.
+The student must then meet with the Director.
+In addition, some of the agencies may interview the student and/or ask for writing samples.